-TA.
-154 Brand Purpose: FORGING L IVELIHOOD, NOUR RISHING LIVES.
-VISI ON VITARICH will continue being the pioneer, agribusiness farmer's success by pro tor in the feeds industry and will be the ons through its products and services. e backbone of every Filipino Noission To Continuously INPUTS BUSINESS ACTIVITIES / PROCESSES оилиля OUTCOMES adopt new business development programs and technological advancement that will enhance quality of products and services.
-Financial Capital consists of money/cash generated from payments of stockholders for their subscriptions or from trading of shares in the PSE, it also includes money generated from its business operations and loans from banks and other financial institutions.
-Manufacturing and distribution of various animal feeds.
-Vitarich has several lines of hogs and poultry feeds, which cater to different types of customers.
-70 years of feeds manufacturing and distribution To empower employees and customers by imparting knowledge and innovations in agribusiness To Provide comprehensive solutions through products and services in raising the standard of the philippine Agribusiness Industry Manufactured Capital includes office supplies, feedmill/dressing plant and its equipment, office building, vehicles, office equipment, phones and laptops Poultry integration.
-Vitarich has also produced dressed chicken and value added chicken products under the brand "Cook's" Continued contribution to the government through the taxes that the Corporation pays. • Intellectual Capital includes feeds formulations, dressed chicken formulation, business strategies and plans, goodwill and reputation of the Corporation, logo, product lines, and brand names such as "Cook's" brand.
-Production and distribution of dressed chicken It is also a business partner and supplier of dressed chicken to rotisseries, restaurants, distributors and other small to medium scale enterprises.
-Long term business partnerships with its growers, broilers, and hog raisers as well as with the farmers from whom the Corporation buys it raw materials.
-14 2 2 3 3 Human Capital includes hard working and efficient employees, consultants, management team, directors and officers.
-Production and distribution of animal health products. its animal health products are used by its growers, broilers, and hog raisers in their operations.
-These products are likewise available to the public, even if they are not Vitarich's growers, broilers, or hog raisers.
-Business partnerships with its tollers: To build partnerships with our suppliers and customers to achieve long term profitability and sustainability and increase shareholders' value Social Capital includes the Corporation's business partners, customers, and suppliers.
-Providing employment in the areas where it operates. l' Natural Capital includes Vitarich's raw materials for its feeds, day old chicks and hatching eggs for its poultry operations as well as water, and land where its offices and plants are located.
-VAL JES LEADERSI HIP WITH INTEGRITY EXCELLENC E C ARE FOR OTHERS for AUDITED FINANCIAL STATEMENTS
+0 Brand Purpose: FORGING L IVEUHOOD, NOUR ISHING LIVES.
+Visi ON: VITARICH will continue being the pioneer, agribusiness farmer's success by pro tor in the feeds industry and will be the ons through its products and services. e backbone of every Filipino 0 0 0 0 0 0 0 0 To Continuously evers.
+PROCESSES олиль OUTCOMES adopt new business, disvelopment programs and technological advancement that will enhance quality of products and services.
+Financial Capital consists of money/cash generated from payments of stockholders for their subscriptions or from tracing of shares in the PSL.
+It also includes money generated from its business operations and issess from bunks and other financial insolutions.
+Manufacturing and distribution of various animal funds. vitaries has several lines of hogs and positry feeds, which cater to different types of customers.
+70 years of feeds manufacturing and distribution To empower employees and customers by imparting trouvicing and innovations in agribusiness To Provide comprehensive solutions through products and services in raising the standard of the Philippine Agribusiness and solutions through philippine The Standard of the Philippine The Stan employees and customers by imparting Manufactured Capital includes office supplies, feedmill dressing plant and its equipment, office building, whiches, office equipment, phones and laptops Poultry Integration.
+Vitarich has also produced dressed chicken and value added chicken products under the brand "Cook"s" Continued contribution to the government through the times that the Corporation pays. invovations in agribusiness To Psovide comprehensive intellectual Capital includes feeds formulations, drawed chicken formulation, business strategies and plans, goodwall and reputation of the Corporation, lago, product lines, and brand names such as "Cobin" brand.
+Preduction and distribution of onessed chicken It is also a business partner and supplier of dressed chicken to noticeness, restaurants, distributors and other small to medium scale enterprises.
+Long term business partnerships with its growers, brokers, and hog raident as well as with the farmers from whom the Corporation buys thraw materials. services in raising the standard of the Philippine Agribusiness Human Capital includes hard working and efficient employees, consultants, management team, directors and officers.
+Production and distribution of animal health products. its animal health products are used by thi growers, brokens, and hog raisers in their operations.
+These products are literature establishe to the public, even if they are not Vitariohy growers, brokens, or hog raisers.
+Business partnerships with its tollers.
+To build partnerships with our suppliers and customers to Social Capital includes the Corporation's business partners, partners, and suppliers.
+Providing employment in the areas where it operates. actions long term profeshilly and scatariability and increase shareholders' value Natural Capital includes Vitarich's new materials for its feeds, day old chicks and hatching ugo for its positry operations as well as water, and land where its offices and plants are located.
+VALI JES LEADERS SEP WITH INTEGRITY EXCELLENC E 0 ARE FOR OTHERS for AUDITED FINANCIAL STATEMENTS